chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) The incarnation of Buddhas and Bodhisattvas

-The incarnations of inconceivable Buddhas and Bodhisattvas pervade all times, all places, all the time, and everywhere.
+The incarnations of inconceivable Buddhas and Bodhisattvas pervade all times, and all places.

 This is because the Dharma bodies of Buddhas and Bodhisattvas are inconceivable, so the wisdom of Buddhas and Bodhisattvas is everywhere, and the wisdom of Buddhas and Bodhisattvas can be transformed into Buddha bodies at will.